wloocc/wloocc-website/content/posts/f24/exec-applications.md

 Hey climbers!
 Here are the descriptions for each of the exec roles we're hiring for.
 Please note that the applications close on **September 3rd**.

-Click [here](https://wloo.cc/apply) to go back to the application form, and click the links below to go to the relevant section of this page!
+Click [here](https://wloo.cc/apply) to the application form, and click the links below to go to each of the role descriptions!

 - [President](#president)
 - [Events Lead](#events-lead)